TheCodedSelf/thecodedself.github.io/_posts/2018-07-17-macOS-Action-Button.md

   ])
 ```

 Position the button where you need it.
 For the purposes of this demo, I'm leaving it right in the middle of the parent view.
-For the reasoning behind `actionButton.translatesAutoresizingMaskIntoConstraints = false`, take a look at my post on [Autoresizing masks](http://www.thecodedself.com/autoresizing-masks/).
+For the reasoning behind `actionButton.translatesAutoresizingMaskIntoConstraints = false`, take a look at my post on [autoresizing masks](http://www.thecodedself.com/autoresizing-masks/).

 We've created the button and positioned it in the view.
 This is the result: